2 Chronicles 21

 Notes

 Jehoahaz in verse 17 is the same person as Ahaziah, who succeeds Jehoram in 2 Chronicles 22:1.
-The names are equivalent: both mean "the LORD has grasped" (Jehoahaz) or "the LORD has grasped" (Ahaziah), with the divine name element placed at different positions within the name.
-That he alone survived the raid underscores the near-total destruction of Jehoram's household -- the very family Jehoram had sought to protect by murdering his brothers.
+The names are equivalent: both mean "the LORD has grasped," with the divine element placed at different positions, Jehoahaz (יהו + אחז) and Ahaziah (אחז + יה).
+That he alone survived the raid underscores the near-total destruction of the household Jehoram inherited; in murdering his brothers to secure the throne, he had already decimated his own family, and now the remaining members were taken.

 The notice that "his people did not make a fire for him" (שְׂרֵפָה) refers to the honorific burning of spices and incense that accompanied the funeral of a respected king.
 Asa had received such a fire despite his later failures (2 Chronicles 16:14); Jehoram was denied even this.
 It signals that the people themselves had passed judgment on his reign.

-Verse 20 delivers the final epitaph: וַיֵּלֶךְ בְּלֹא חֶמְדָּה ("he departed without being desired").
+Verse 20 delivers the final verdict: וַיֵּלֶךְ בְּלֹא חֶמְדָּה ("he departed without being desired").
 The word חֶמְדָּה means "delight, desire, preciousness."
-The KJV famously renders this "he departed without being desired."
-The phrase is unique in the Old Testament and stands as perhaps the most devastating summary of a king's legacy anywhere in Scripture.
-He was buried in the City of David but explicitly denied a place in the royal tombs -- a final mark of disgrace.
-For the Chronicler, the burial location is a theological verdict: the king who broke faith with the Davidic covenant is excluded from the company of the faithful kings who preceded him.
+The phrase is unique in the Old Testament and is among the harshest epitaphs given to any king in Scripture.
+He was buried in the City of David but explicitly denied a place in the royal tombs, a final mark of disgrace.
+For the Chronicler, burial location carries theological weight: the king who broke faith with the Davidic covenant is excluded from the company of the faithful kings who preceded him.